alexispurslane/LMS/README.md

 or more turns to learn a spell.
 Once a spell is learnt, however, it may be cast at any time, provided the right color magic generator is present to power it.
-If you have less than the required experence points required to cast it, you have a 100 perecent chance minus the difference.
-For example, for a spell that requires 20XP, and you have 18XP, you have a 98% chance of success.
+If you have less than the required experence points required to cast it, you have a 100 percent chance minus the difference.

+> **Example**: for a spell that requires 20XP, and you have 18XP, you
+> have a 98% chance of success.

 It takes the same number of turns as the difference between the required XP and your XP (or one at the least) to learn a spell.